Difficulty

 - Fill the sprayer’s reservoir with paint and spray a large scrap of cardboard propped up on a wall.
 Scraps of drywall also work fine to practice on.
 Take your time learning how to use a paint sprayer and have several pieces of scrap material on hand.

 - Try various vertical and horizontal spraying movements to get a consistent pattern of paint onto the surface of the scrap material.
-You want to achieve a uniform look to the surface when using a paint sprayer.
+You want the surface to achieve a uniform look when using a paint sprayer.

 - Holding the spray gun close to a surface applies more paint and creates a narrower spray pattern.
 Practice holding the spray gun closer to the surface for that result.